intel/Intel-PMT/docs/FAQ.md

 It can, but currently it doesn't.

 For the telemetry to be gathered from the whole platform, each component would have to either
-- implement PMT spec and expose it's metrics in aggregator described by GUID or
+- implement PMT spec and expose its metrics in aggregator described by GUID or
-- have it's sensors aggregated directly by BMC
+- have its sensors aggregated directly by BMC

 Bulk Telemetry supports only continuous metric gathering.
 Event-driven telemetry (like crashlog) is currently not supported, but might be in the future.